 Exchanging

 Exchanging is a fast and convenient method.
 All you have to do is exchange your empty tank with a full one.
-It’s not time-consuming, and some companies offer home delivery/exchange services as well.
+It’s not time-consuming, and some companies also offer home delivery/exchange services.

-Although exchanging comes with its benefits, refilling will ultimately save you a few bucks.
+Although exchanging has benefits, refilling will save you a few bucks.

-Propane tanks come in different sizes, but I’ll be talking about a standard 20-lb one in this post.
+Propane tanks come in different sizes, but I’ll discuss a standard 20-lb one in this post.

 Why Go for Refilling

-Now, I’ll tell you why I recommend refilling propane tanks rather than exchanging them.
+Now, I’ll explain why I recommend refilling propane tanks rather than exchanging them.

 Paying the Actual Amount